Three market scenarios: how would credit perform?

-There are many situations that could influence corporate bond investment performance in the next 12 months.
+There are many situations that could influence corporate bond investment performance over the next few months.
 Making a single prediction about where corporate debt markets are going is fraught with difficulty.
 The best way to look at this is to consider how corporate bonds might behave under three different scenarios.
 From this, we can then look at the implications for investors.

 Three possible scenarios